littlestar642/hacktoberfest-beginners/README.md

 `git add .`
 6. Commit your changes
 `git commit -m 'Initial Commit'`
-7. push your changes
+7. Push your changes
 `git push origin branch-name`
 8. Create a new pull request from your forked repository (Click the New Pull Request button located at the top of your repo)
 9. Wait for your PR review and merge approval!
 10. Star this repository if you had fun!

 ## Prizes and Goodies

 Hacktoberfest comes with great prizes and goodies that you can show off to your friends and peers.
-Prizes includes :-
+Prizes include
- * **Limited Edition Hacktoberfest T-Shirt**
+ * Limited Edition Hacktoberfest T-Shirt
- * Stickers for you laptops
+ * Stickers for your laptops

-The best part of the entire festival is that all these prizes are completely **free** and you need to pay for the shipping too in most of the cases.

-Do visit this official [faq](https://hacktoberfest.digitalocean.com/faq) to clear all your doubts regarding hacktoberfest.
+For more details do read official [faq's](https://hacktoberfest.digitalocean.com/faq) to clear all your doubts regarding hacktoberfest.

 ## Choose from these Tasks :-